APCSLowell/PigLatin/README.md

 threeay
 eagleay
 tryay
 4. You need to finish the two methods `findFirstVowel` and `pigLatin` so that the program will correctly translate the words into Pig Latin.
-You can use your solution from codingbat problem to complete [`int findFirstVowel(String sWord)`](http://codingbat.com/prob/p200508?parent=/home/simona1@sfusd.edu).
+You can use your solution from the codingbat problem to complete [`int findFirstVowel(String sWord)`](http://codingbat.com/prob/p200508?parent=/home/simona1@sfusd.edu).
 It returns the position of the first 'a', 'e', 'i', 'o' or 'u'.
 If the word contains no vowels (like "try"), the method should return -1.
 5. Now, modify the `pigLatin()` method to implement all four rules of pig latin shown above.
 Rule 1 has already been implemented for you.
 When you've implemented all four rules correctly, the output should be:
 eastbay
 oughday